MushtaqUmar/Credit-Card-Financial-Reports/README.md

 # Credit-Card-Financial-Reports
-Power BI Project analysing Transaction and Customers data of company providing service through credit cards.
+I analyzed customer and transaction data for a company providing credit card services using Power BI.
 ## Objective:
 Analyse the transactions and customers data from a financial company providing service to customers with